AY2324S2-CS2113-T11-1/tp/docs/UserGuide.md

 habit sort
 ```

 * Extraneous parameters will be ignored.
-For eg, `habit sort 123` will be taken as `habit sort`
+For eg, `habit sort 123` will be taken as `habit sort`.

 Example of usage:
 ```